Key Takeaways

 Here's the thing nobody tells beginners: the full Moon is the dullest possible target.
 With the Sun shining straight down on the lunar surface, there are no shadows — craters vanish, mountains flatten, and the whole disc becomes a bright, washed-out glare.

-So if you're planning a Moon session in 2026, work back from the full Moon table above: first quarter falls about a week before each full Moon date.
+To plan a Moon session in 2026, just work back from the full Moon table above: first quarter falls about a week before each full Moon date.

 Naked eye.
 The dark patches are maria — ancient lava plains — and the pattern they make is the "man in the Moon".
 Around a thin crescent, look for the ghostly glow of the unlit portion: that's earthshine, sunlight reflected off Earth onto the lunar night side.
 It's best in spring evening crescents.

 Binoculars.
 Any pair shows the major craters, the maria taking on texture, and the bright ray system splashing out from Tycho near full Moon.
-Brace your elbows on something solid — a fence, a car roof — and the view steadies remarkably.
-Our binoculars guide covers what to buy, but for the Moon, whatever you own already works.
+Brace your elbows on something solid — a fence, a car roof — and the view steadies considerably.
+Our binoculars guide covers what to buy, but for the Moon, whatever you already own works fine.

 For week-by-week Moon phases alongside everything else in the sky, the UK night sky this week guide is updated every Sunday — and if you just want to know whether tonight is worth it, check your stargazing score.